OpenAI Provider

 • apiKey string

-API key that is being send using the Authorization header.
+API key that is being sent using the Authorization header.
 It defaults to the OPENAI_API_KEY environment variable.

 • organization string